joker314/word-reveal/README.md

 ## `canvasFunctions.js`
 A file that contains all the functions that manipulate the canvas to draw game objects.

 Note that all these functions **must** take the CanvasRenderingContext2D as the first argument; and **must** take the HTML canvas element as the second argument.
-These are represented with `...` in the table below.
+These are implied in the table below.

 <table>
   <tr>